peter28data/data-modeling/README.md

 Fact Tables are the foundation of the Data Warehouse, therefore, we want to highlight the components of a Fact Table, listed above.

+- Sales, Profit, Quanitity, Cost

 ### Granularity

 What a single fact table record represents.
 The description of the measurement event.
-For example, the grain produced when a grocery store scanner measures the quanitity and the charged price of a product being purchased is the beep of the scanner; the description of the measurement event in the physical world that gives rise to a measurement.
+For example, when a grocery store scanner calculates the Price and Quantity of the Product Purchased the beep of the scanner is the Grain.

+In this case the Customer ID, Product ID, and City ID are the lowest points of Granularity that will be valuable to provide business insights for Customer Sentiment Analysis.

+---

+## Dimensions Tables

+- Attributes or Descriptions

+Location of each customer record allows us to group NPS score for different regions for Sentiment Analysis.

+A Star Schema stores Related Attributes in One Dimension Table

+- Month, Quarter, Year, Category, Brand, City, State, Name

+---

+## 📌 Data Mart

+- Join Facts & Dimensions to Create Custom Views

+A Data Mart can be a custom view of Total Orders by Product.
+A Star Schema produces a source of all the keys in a "Fact Table", allowing for Dimensions to be joined in to Create a Custom View known as a Data Mart.

+---